AquaFrostByte/FlashDash/README.md

 ## 1. Automated Installation

 You can use the automated `install.sh` script to handle dependencies, cloning, configuring the virtual environment, and setting up a systemd background service.
+The script is now also downloading programms and running them thats why its fully docummented.

 To install, simply grab the script and run it:
 ```bash